-While some materials, such as peer observations, annual reports, letters, FDC reports, and student opinion surveys, are automatically placed in each candidate's file by Academic Affairs, candidates will add to the file, within limits, additional items to make their case.
+While some materials, such as student opinion surveys, are automatically placed in each candidate's file by Academic Affairs, candidates will add to the file, within limits, additional items to make their case.
 Necessarily this will not allow candidates to include everything they have done during the review period.

-The number of materials candidates can submit to their files is limited and defined.
+The amount of material candidates can submit to their file is limited and defined.
 As with much academic writing, candidates must make good choices about the best evidence to include and provide a clear and convincing narrative to help the committees understand all aspects of their work at DePauw.
 It is possible that either the PC or the RC will find that the review file is missing information needed to make a recommendation.
 In such a case the PC, upon request, or the RC may enter into investigative mode to obtain the information needed.
 While this sounds intimidating, investigative mode does not indicate the likelihood of a negative recommendation.
 It is simply a committee requesting additional information.
 The committee must be specific about the information it needs, and the open file policy continues to be in effect.

-The Structure of a Review File
+The Structure of a Review File for Librarians